 History of Australian Lowlines

-Australian Lowline Cattle have descended from Aberdeen Angus cattle and were introduced into the Trangie Research Centre by the NSW Agricultural Department in 1929.
+Australian Lowline Cattle are descendants of the Aberdeen Angus cattle imported into the Trangie Research Centre, in 1929, by the NSW Agricultural Department.

 - 1929 to 1963 – top-stud Aberdeen Angus cattle were imported from Canada and later herd sires from America, Scotland and some well-known Australian Angus studs were purchased to form the foundation of the Trangie Aberdeen Angus herd.
 The intention of the Department of Agriculture was to supply the beef industry with quality genetics for breed improvement and beef production.